Driven by the vision of our Founder, Rick Hansen, our Leadership Team is dedicated to building an accessible, inclusive and healthy world.

 Outside of work, Roman can be found playing tennis, painting, or riding his bike along Toronto’s waterfront, where he resides.

-Matthew Shaw, Head, Accessible Practice
+Matthew Shaw, Head, Accessibility Practice & Innovation

-Born with a degenerative deafblind condition, Matthew is recognized for his innovative approach to accessibility practice and his contributions to legislation, policy and solutions as tools to creating economic and social value.
+orn with a degenerative deafblind condition, Matthew is recognized for his innovative approach to accessibility practice and his contributions to legislation, policy and solutions as tools to creating economic and social value.

 Life with a disability, he says, is not about overcoming adversity but finding ways to live ingeniously.
 As Head, Accessibility Practice Matthew brings this philosophy to help governments, global brands, partners and RHF teams deliver strategies, spaces, products, and services that respond to their people and drive results that matter.